 For many young people in care, attending mainstream school may not be the best option, or in some cases, even possible.
-Where education has been disrupted, or a great deal of school has been missed, we can provide the specialist intervention at Hythe House Education to get a child's education back on track.
-This may be on a short-term basis until an appropriate main stream provision is identified for the young person.
+Where education has been disrupted, or a great deal of school has been missed, we can provide the support to the local authority social worker and virtual schools to ensure that all young people can access an appropriate education provision to meet their needs.
+Our foster carers promote and encourage all young people to maintain school, tuition, college as well as apprentiships by being proactive in supporting them with homework, attending parent evenings as well as PEP's and any other meeting held.